 - A. Pilot License.
-Any person operating a Civil Aircraft in the state of Rhode Island must operate in accordance with 14 CFR PartC.F.R. § 91.203 (2015)
+Any person operating a Civil Aircraft in the state of Rhode Island must operate in accordance with 14 C.F.R. § 91.203 (2015) Certification.

-Certification.
 A pilot's license, medical certificate, or permit shall be kept in the personal possession of the pilot while operating an Aircraft in Rhode Island. - B. Aircraft Dealers, Owners, and Operators of Aircraft.
 All Aircraft must have a valid Aircraft registration and an airworthiness or experimental certificate issued by the government of the United States. - 1.
-Aircraft dealers, Owners and Operators of all Aircraft based or primarily used in the state of Rhode Island, and Aircraft Delealers, Oewners, and Oeperators who operate non-commercially more than ninety (90) days in a calendar year in the state, shall register the federal certificates issued for the Aircraft with RIAC in accordance with R.I.
+Aircraft dealers, Owners and Operators of all Aircraft based or primarily used in the state of Rhode Island, and Aircraft Dealers, Owners, and Operators who operate non-commercially more than ninety (90) days in a calendar year in the state, shall register the federal certificates issued for the Aircraft with RIAC in accordance with R.I.
+Gen. Laws § 1-4-6. - 2.
+Aircraft Registration Process. - Owners and Operators of Aircraft based or primarily used in Rhode Island shall send a copy of the federal registration certificate issued for the Aircraft to RIAC. - All Dealers in Aircraft based or primarily used in the state of Rhode Island shall register the federal certificates of their Aircraft (Nnumber registrations) and the federal dealer registration certificate with RIAC. - c.
+Upon receipt of the federal Aircraft certificate (N-number registration), Annual Aircraft Registration Application and appropriate fee as defined in R.I.
 Gen. Laws § 1-4-6.
-"Aircraft based or primarily used" in Rhode Island shall mean Aircraft that is used in this state in the normal course of its use and, according to Airport records, it leaves from and returns to, or remains at, one or more points within the state more often or longer than at any other single location outside of the state. - 2.
-Aircraft Registration Process. - Owners and Operators of Aircraft based or primarily used in Rhode Island shall send a copy of the federal registration certificate issued for the Aircraft to RIAC.

-- b.
-All Delealers in Aircraft based or primarily used in the state of Rhode Island shall register the federal certificates of their Aircraft (N-number registrations) and the federal dealer registration certificate with RIAC. - c.
-Based upon Aircraft gross weight, calculated as Maximum Takeoff
+RIAC shall issue a registration that must remain in the Aircraft.